2022 Valencia Marathon

-The 2022 Valencia Marathon was a Elite Platinum Label marathon race held in Valencia, Spain on December 3, 2022.
+The 2022 Valencia Marathon was an Elite Platinum Label marathon race held in Valencia, Spain on December 4, 2022.
 It was the 42nd running of the race.

 Results

 23-year old Kenyan Kelvin Kiptum, in his marathon debut, won the elite men's title by 2:01:53, and set a new course record.

 Amane Beriso, who has won the elite women's title by 2:14:58, also smashed the previous course record.
 She is now ranked third in the women's marathon all-time top list.